-To help improve your experience, Eater crafted a weekend schedule focusing on the main event, the Chef Showcase.
-Whether you are a first-time visitor to the fest, or simply missed last year, read on for tips on what to bring, how to plan, and best bets for a winning weekend.
+To help improve your experience, Eater crafted this weekend schedule focusing on the main event, the Chef Showcase.
+Whether you are a first-time visitor to the fest, or simply missed last year, read on for tips on what to bring, how to plan, and the best bets for a winning weekend.

-- Cooking demos: During the daytime events, there are 15 food, wine, and liquor seminars offered at staggered times.
+- Cooking demonstrations: During the daytime events, there are 15 food, wine, and liquor seminars at staggered times.
 Note that the chef “demos” take the form of something akin to a live television show — the personalities will lecture, cook, and answer questions, but the food isn’t actually served during the classes.
 (Grab a snack or two before you head in.)

 - Drinks classes: On the other hand, the beverage classes do serve wine or spirit samples to go with the discussion.
 Note that most of these seminars fill up early, so arrive at least 20 minutes in advance for a better chance at a seat.

 - Bags: As with most festivals and concert venues, only small purses, tote bags, and drawstring bags will be allowed into the venue.
 Non-clear bags like small clutch purses and fanny packs cannot be better than 4.5 inches by 5.5 inches and can’t have more than one pocket or opening.
 Clear bags need to be smaller than 12 inches by 6 inches.
 Anything with more than one pocket, i.e. backpacks, isn’t allowed.